joey-qytyku/OS-90-i386/docs/README.md

 Q: Do DOS drivers work?

 A: They should, but are certainly less stable.
-DOS drivers will probably be the only option for the majority of cards.
+DOS drivers will probably be the only option for the majority of expansion cards.

 Q: What type of kernel design is used?

-A: Hybrid.
+A: A hybrid design is used.
 There are drivers in KERNL386.EXE but they are only for standard PC hardware.
 Almost everything else goes in a driver outside of the kernel but still in the same address space.

 Q: I want to write software for OS/90, what resources are available?

 A: Everything in DOCS\ is relevant for kernel-mode development.
 Functions available to drivers are prefixed with \__DRVFUNC and are added to the kernel symbol table with EXPORT_SYM.

 Source code is the most reliable documentation.
 If there are any questions, feel free to ask me.

 Q: Which version of DOS is best?
 A: In theory, FreeDOS is the best because it has LFN support, but it has many extra packages that could cause compatibility issues.
 Do not use EMM386 or JEMMEX.
-Disabling disk caching may also be a good idea.
+Disabling disk caching software may also be a good idea.

 ## Pipe Dreams